sanjayjaja/MOP/docs/README.md

 The Terms of service is just an edited template, and is in place such that I will have continued access to my own code.
-Changes are first made on github and a copy/fetch can be found on the teams page.
+Commits and updates are first made on github and a copy/fetch can be found on the teams page.